vctrfrnndz/jquery-accordion/README.md

 **Events**

-`open` fires when any accordion closes
+`accordion.open` fires when any accordion closes

-`close` fires when any accordion opens
+`accordion.close` fires when any accordion opens

 **Sample Structure**